profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

             start with (extra) GND, GPIO1, GPIO2, TX0, RX0... and
             the lower-Left will end with GPIO11, GPIO12, 3V3. --AND
             most importantly, the lower-Right pin is ‘5VIN’.
+<pre><code>

-**WARNING:** I want to pointout this lower-Right ‘5VIN’ pin specifically ———————— because all the other ESP32-S3 Dev boards mentioned, have a
+WARNING: I want to pointout this lower-Right ‘5VIN’ pin specifically ———————— because all the other ESP32-S3 Dev boards mentioned, have a
          GND (power ground) pin in the lower-Right.
 Plugging in a 5V pin into a GND header socket, or vice-versa, is a quick way